 Baker Library Special Collections has resources covering a wide range of dates, geographic locations, and subject areas, but is particularly strong in documenting the growth of American business and industry from the late 18th century through the early 20th century.
 For more information on our collections, please consult the Collections page.
 For tips on locating materials, please consult the Search page.

 The following fellowships include support for research at Baker Library:

-The NERFC is a collaborative association comprised of 22 major cultural agencies.
-In 2017-2018, NERFC will offer at least 18 awards with a stipend of $5,000 for a minimum of eight weeks of research at participating institutions, including Baker Library Special Collections.
+The NERFC is a collaborative association comprised of 30 major cultural agencies that offers awards with a stipend of $5,000 for a minimum of eight weeks of research at participating institutions, including Baker Library Special Collections.

 Special Collections research archivists are available to discuss your research and how a New England Regional Consortium fellowship might assist you.
 Please contact us.

 To learn more about NERFC and the application process, please visit the NERFC website.

 The Business History Group, Harvard Business School awards four different fellowships and grants.
 To learn more about these specific programs and the application process, please visit the Business History website.